realcyh/yuhang-chen/me.md

 Bachelor of Engineering in Information Engineering @ SCUT

-Bachelor of Economics in Finance @ SCUT
+Bachelor of Economics in Finance (double degree) @ SCUT

 ## Skills